-Introduction: Recycled Aluminum Pendant
+Introduction: Cast Aluminum Pendant

 In a previous Instructable we saw how to build an inexpensive furnace for melting down aluminum.
 Now we'll look at making some pendants by melting down scrap aluminum from soda cans, broken car parts, etc. When polished, aluminum shines with a brilliance that rivals silver.
 However, we can now make these pendants using material that would otherwise be thrown away.
 In addition, many "silver" pieces of jewelry are actually silver plated, and so the silver wears off after a period of time, but since these will be made from aluminum the finish will never wear away.
 If the pendant gets scratched or otherwise damaged it can always be sanded and polished and brought back to its original finish.